 How to Subscribe to the Data

-Instead of bundling data into a single, expensive, subscription, Intrinio offers an a la cart data marketplace where users can subscribe to just the data feeds they need.
+Instead of bundling data into a single, expensive subscription, Intrinio offers an a la carte data marketplace where users can subscribe to just the data feeds they need.
 You can read about the advantages of this approach here and learn about the marketplace more generally here.

 To get started, head over to the Wall Street Horizon Corporate Events data feed page in the marketplace.
-If Intrinio is running a promotion, you'll see it on this page.
-You can subscribe directly or chat with our team to ask questions or set up a short trial so you can try before you buy.
+You can subscribe directly or chat with our team to ask questions or set up a trial so you can try before you buy.

 Once you have subscribed, you can cancel or change your plan at any time and prices are listed on each product page.

-If you are unfamiliar with Intrinio's RESTful API, this article will get you started and includes SDKs in many languages.
+If you are unfamiliar with Intrinio’s RESTful API, this article will get you started and includes SDKs in many languages.
 Using the API explorer will make it simple to build your API calls.
-Simply select datapoint, which returns the most recent corporate events dates, enter a ticker, and select a corporate events tag from this list.
+Simply select datapoint, which returns the most recent corporate events dates, enter a ticker, and select a corporate events tag.